-Developing strong study skills, such as organization and positive work habits, are all areas of executive functioning that can be difficult for students with learning differences.
-Many students come to us frustrated by working within a deadline, keeping track of assignments, and maintaining an organized backpack or locker.
+Developing strong study skills, such as organization and strong work habits, are all areas of executive functioning that can be difficult for students with learning differences.
+Many students come to us frustrated working within a deadline, keeping track of assignments, and maintaining an organized backpack or locker.

 Developing these skills is important for preparing students for an independent life after high school.
 That’s why – In conjunction with course content – students are taught how to organize materials, manage their time, take notes, attend lectures, and prepare for tests.
 Weekly counseling sessions may be used as a more “hands-on” approach to reinforce these executive functioning skills.

 We know young people need to learn how to work on tasks outside of the school environment.
 Daily planners, succinct classroom instruction, and a reward system are some of the tools we use to encourage and support our students, while guiding and motivating them to complete coursework in a timely manner.